Buying vs. Leasing With Dick Brooks Honda of Greer

 Upfront Costs

-Leases often don't require any type of a down payment.
-All you usually have to pay is the first month's payment, a security deposit, the acquisition fee, and other fees and taxes.
-But, as with a purchase, if you want to lower your monthly payments, you can always pay more upfront.
+Leases often require minimal upfront costs, usually the first month's payment, a security deposit, the acquisition fee, and other fees and taxes.
+To lower monthly payments, you can opt to pay more upfront.

 Future Value